kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-aws-x-ray.md

 ## Project Structure

 The project is built with Docker Compose.
-It contains two distinct `docker-compose.yaml` files.

 ### 1. Node.js app

-The `Dockerfile` in the root directory are for the Node.js app.
+The `Dockerfile` in the root directory is for the Node.js app.

 ### 2. Tracetest